DrWood89/BamazonDB/README.md

 BamazonDB is an amazon like storefront.

-- This node.js and MySQL CLI allows you As a Customer to purchase item of interest and amount desired using their item_id.
+- This node.js and MySQL CLI allows you As a Customer to
+   - Purchase item of interest
+   - Amount desired using their item_id.

--As a Manager it allows you to
+- As a Manager it allows you to
    - Display Current Inventory
    - Display Low Inventor
    - Update, Add or Delete a product through a series of GET, POST, UPDATE and DELETE methods.